 - Brain and spinal cord injuries

-How Much Compensation Can I Get for Whiplash Injuries?
+How Much Compensation can a Victim Receive for Whiplash Injuries?

 Many people suffer from whiplash after a car accident.
 Those who seek compensation for their injuries may receive anywhere from hundreds of dollars to more than $100,000, depending on the duration of the injury, medical evaluations, and documentation provided about the accident.
 However, all cases are different and there is no way to predict what a personal injury claim will be worth.
-That it is why it is important to seek an initial consultation from an experienced personal injury attorney who can explain the process for obtaining compensation.
+Therefore, it is important to seek an initial consultation from an experienced car accident lawyer who can explain the process for obtaining compensation.